 For more information regarding the thesis/LAP option, refer to the Thesis/LAP and Non-Thesis Project Guidelines booklet.
 Students are given a continuation period of up to 15 terms to complete the project.
 During the continuation period, a campus access fee of \$35 per term is charged.
-Refer to Augsburg's continuation policy on page 12.
+Refer to Augsburg's continuation policy in the Academic Programs and Policies section.